Need to know how to give a cat a bath without getting scratched? Our best tips to get through a bath with minimal bloodshed!

 Tips for Giving Cat Bath

 Unless your cat really likes getting wet, the bathing process is going to be stressful for both of you.
-Try using an aromatherapy calming spray to help relax your cat and minimize stress.
+Try using to help relax your cat and minimize stress.

 To reduce the risk of injury to both you and your cat, it is recommended that you trim your cat’s claws before bathing.